 In each episode of the podcast, McKay interviews a leading Black technologist about their accomplishments and current projects, how they got where they are today, and what aspiring professionals can do to follow in their footsteps.

-Blacktech Week is an immersive weeklong series of events in Miami that brings together innovative young Black minds to learn, exchange ideas, and address common issues in workshops and discussions.
+Center for Black Innovation is an organization that, over the past six years, has brought together innovative young Black minds to learn, exchange ideas, and address common issues in workshops and discussions.

 Black Women Tech Talk